74Randall Williams

 [...] the said land is now in the possession of the said Williams

-The 1830 and 1840 censuses show the growth of his family.
+The 18301 and 18402 censuses show the growth of 74Randall's family.
 Like all other records I've found pertaining to 74Randall, the 1830 census doesn't indicate that 74Randall owned slaves despite being fairly well-off.1

 1830: 74Randall's family in militia district 53 (map), Emanuel County, Georgia.
 Full page.1